 Our financial framework relies upon the quality of the financial systems of the Fire Authority.
 There is a commitment continually to improve these systems and to ensure that budget management and other financial processes are efficient and effective and support and enable the Authority's wider transformation programme.
 During 2021/22 the Service launched a Finance Improvement Plan to ensure that it has a finance function that can meet its current and future needs.
-This includes a project to replace its finance and procurement systems, which is due to be implemented during 2023/24.
+This includes a project to replace its finance and procurement systems, which was due to be implemented during 2023/24.
+The project has experienced some delays and is currently under review with a revised project plan being developed with a phased approach to implementation.